 Emmanuel is powered by 100% Wind Sourced Electricity

 Since before 2009, Emmanuel has been purchasing renewable energy to help offset the carbon footprint of our church community.
 Emmanuel began by purchasing landfill gas and then in 2009, purchased 100% wind sourced energy through Clean Currents, a local energy supplier.
 In 2011-2012, Emmanuel joined the Non-Profit Energy Alliance to access lower electricity rates through the collective purchasing power of the alliance.
-Emmanuel has also partnered with Groundswell, a local non-profit, Interfaith Power and Light – DMV chapter, and CPA.coop to access discounted rates for 100% wind sourced electricity.
+Emmanuel has also partnered with Groundswell, Interfaith Power and Light – DMV chapter, and CPA.coop to access discounted rates for 100% wind sourced electricity in more recent years.
 We not only saved money but we are helping to protect the environment and build a greener economy by supporting clean sources of energy.